Frequently Asked Questions

 Who teaches in IEP?

-The IEP staff consists of a director, office coordinator, and several teachers with masters degrees in TESOL, applied linguistics, English, or education.
+The IEP staff consists of a director, administrative staff, and teachers with masters degrees in TESOL, applied linguistics, English, or education.
 Most IEP teachers have international teaching experience.
-Some part-time instructors have bachelors degrees with TESOL certification and strong teaching experience.

 IEP teachers strive to meet the standards set forth by Teachers of English to Speakers of Other Languages (TESOL) and follow the best practices in ESL teaching.